Leasing vs. Buying a Car: Which Option is Best for You?

 If you’re leasing, however, depreciation is only a concern for the leasing company.
 You’ve got no ownership stake in the car.
 You don’t need to worry about how much money the car will command when it’s eventually sold.

-Auto Buying vs. Leasing: Pros and Cons
+Buying vs. Leasing a Car: Pros and Cons

 If you want the most control over your car, ownership is the way to go.
 You’re free to drive it as much as you want, take a road trip to another country, or paint the whole car in neon stripes—it’s yours to do what you will.
 Plus, it’s the smart money move if you plan to keep your car for many years.
 Be ready though to cover maintenance and repair costs, particularly when your warranty ends.

 In the long run, car buyers pay less than those who lease over the long term.
 When you lease regularly (over many years), you always owe a monthly payment on an asset you never own.
 But when you buy a car and maintain it well, that car will cost less than a lease over several years.
-Your loan payments will eventually stop, and you’ll own an asset.
+Your personal loan payments will eventually stop, and you’ll own an asset.

 Leasing or buying a car—it’s a decision that only you can make for yourself.
 Which benefits, costs, and guarantees matter most to you when you’re shopping for a vehicle?
 What makes the most financial sense for your family?
 No matter what you choose, knowing the pros and cons means you can make your next move with confidence.